 How Is Cultured Butter Different From Regular Butter?

 In comparison, regular butter is made from sweet cream that has not been fermented.
-Because of the fermentation process, cultured butter also has a higher fat content than regular butter.
-It is also more expensive than regular butter.
+Because of the fermentation process, cultured butter also has a higher fat content than regular butter and is more expensive.

 Pasteurized Milk (UHT)